 The Treasurer is an ex-officio member of Council and oversees, on behalf of Council, the financial stability of the Society and its Schools, within the framework of the constitution.

-The President and Treasurer shall be elected in accordance with Article 9.10.2 and shall hold office until the next AGM at which they shall retire and shall be eligible for re-election.
-If he/she is not re-elected as President or Treasurer, as the case may be , he/she shall retain office until the meeting elects someone in his/her place, or if it does not do so, Article 13.6 shall apply.
+The President and Treasurer shall be elected in accordance with Article 9.10.2 and shall hold office for a term of three years.
+At the AGM falling three years after their election or re-election, whichever is later, they shall retire and shall be eligible for re-election.
+If they are not re-elected as President or Treasurer, as the case may be ,they shall retain office until the meeting elects someone in their place, or if it does not do so, Article 13.6 shall apply.
+Provide that at any time during a relevant three year term, Council may determine that such term shall be shortened and that at the next following AGM the President and/or the Treasurer shall retire and be eligible for re-election in accordance with Article 9.10.2.

 Any Member desiring to propose a candidate for the office of President or Treasurer shall leave with the Secretary at least twenty days (or such other period or by such date as is specified in the notice convening the relevant general meeting) before the general meeting at which the election is to take place a notice in writing stating the name of the Member intended to be proposed and signed by the proposer and seconder.
 If more than one candidate is proposed for any office the voting shall be by ballot in accordance with Article 9.6.5.